Self Assessment Program Warning Flag 1 - Inwardly Focused Performance Assessments

 - general discomfort with challenging the status quo, resistance to change

-The following StrategyDriven recommended best practice is designed to support introduction of external performance information to the self assessment process:
+The following StrategyDriven recommended best practice is designed to support introduction of external performance information to the business performance assessment process:

 Leave a Reply